kuzzleio/sdk-java/doc/3/controllers/collection/truncate/index.md

 # truncate

-Removes all documents from a collection, while keeping the associated mapping.
+Removes all documents from a collection, while keeping the associated mappings.

 <br/>